JamesLMilner/coordinate-set/README.md

 expect(set.size).toBe(2);
 ```

 This behaves as we would expect for a JavaScript `Set` - it creates two entries for each `Array` reference.
-However, this library, in simple terms, allows coordinate Arrays (of type `[number, number]`, where [0] is a valid longitude and [1] is valid latitude) to be treated as values rather than references, like so:
+In simple terms this library allows coordinate Arrays (of type `[number, number]`, where [0] is a valid longitude and [1] is valid latitude, which are often seen in formats like [GeoJSON](https://www.rfc-editor.org/rfc/rfc7946.html#section-3.1.1)) to be treated as values rather than references, like so:

 ```javascript
 const set = new CoordinateSet();